zzzev/observable-press/README.md

 The core idea is to do all your coding in your notebook, write an HTML skeleton for its presentation, and let `observable-press` glue it all together.

-The [Observable Runtime](https://github.com/observablehq/runtime) makes this pretty to do with no library, but `observable-press` adds a consistent pattern that allows you to write zero code outside your notebook, and also adds some small conveniences (initial loading indicator, citation back to notebook).
+The [Observable Runtime](https://github.com/observablehq/runtime) makes this pretty easy to do with no library, but `observable-press` adds a consistent pattern that allows you to write zero code outside your notebook, and also adds some small conveniences (initial loading indicator, citation back to notebook).

 ## How To